Through My Eyes. Again - Cover

 “We were there for two nights.
 During the day we were working hard, opening the camp for the summer, but in the evening, we sat around a fire outside in the forest, talking and singing songs.”
 I smiled at the memory.

-Mrs Wiśniewski was still on her hobby horse.
+Mrs. Wiśniewski was still on her hobby horse.
 “And they told you how wonderful their society was, I suppose.”

-I thought about it for a moment.
 “That’s not the impression I came away with.”

-Mrs Wiśniewski blinked and shifted in her chair, but I did not give her a chance to interject.
+Mrs. Wiśniewski blinked and shifted in her chair, but I did not give her a chance to interject.

 Mutti Frida and Col were both leaning in, fascinated by what I was telling them.

-“Perhaps.”
-I shook my head.
-“I don’t know.
-Berlin’s control seems strong.
-Outside Berlin, they want to change – and it is wider than east Germany.
-In Leipzig I met some Poles, well one young man, and he felt the same way.”
+“Perhaps ...
+I don’t know.
+Berlin’s control is firm, as I saw with the FDJ there.
+Outside Berlin, they want to change – and it is wider than the DDR.
+In Leipzig I met some Polish young people, well one young man, and he felt the same way.”

-Mrs Wisnieski nodded.
+Mrs. Wiśniewski nodded.
 “The Polish government has the Urząd Bezpieczeństwa, the Security Service.
 They are like the Stasi and KGB.”
-She gave me a friendly smile.
-“Willi.
-Thank you for your information.”
 She stood up, smiling.
-“Now, let us eat.”
+“All that was interesting, Willi.
+Thank you.
+Now, let us eat.”

-I thought about it for a moment.
-“Well, the FDJ in Berlin were, I think, part of the central organisation – I don’t know, but they came across like leaders.
-I don’t think it gave them leeway to say anything except the party line.”
-I gave her a wry smile.
-“There were adults around all the time in Berlin.”
+“Well, the FDJ in Berlin were, I think, part of the central organisation; I don’t know, but they came across like leaders.
+They had little leeway to say anything except the party line.
+There were adults around all the time in Berlin.”

-“It was not something you could point to – but there was not this strict adherence to whatever the party line might be.
+“It was not something you could point to – there was not this strict adherence to whatever the party line might be.
 They were prepared to question and think for themselves about the answers.”
 I stopped for a moment, trying to put my feelings into words.
 “I think the Berlin FDJ would be like that too, if they felt safe.”

-“That’s not true in England.”
+“That’s not the way England is.”
 Col interjected.

 Close